Renzi government: History

 Renzi's government during the oath.

 At a meeting on 13 February 2014, following tensions between Prime Minister Enrico Letta and PD Secretary Matteo Renzi, the Democratic Party leadership voted heavily in favour of Renzi's call for "a new government, a new phase and a radical programme of reform".
 Minutes after the Party backed the Renzi proposal by 136 votes to 16, with two abstentions, Palazzo Chigi – the official residence of the Prime Minister – announced that Letta would travel to the Quirinale the following day to tender his resignation to President Giorgio Napolitano.

-In an earlier speech, Renzi had paid tribute to Letta, saying that he was not intended to put him "on trial".
+In an earlier speech, Renzi had paid tribute to Letta, saying that he did not intend to put him "on trial".
 But, without directly proposing himself as the next Prime Minister, he said the Eurozone's third-largest economy urgently needed "a new phase" and "radical programme" to push through badly needed reforms.
 The motion he put forward made clear "the necessity and urgency of opening a new phase with a new executive".
 Speaking privately to party leaders, Renzi said that Italy was "at a crossroads" and faced either holding fresh elections or a new government without a return to the polls.
 On 14 February, President Napolitano accepted Letta's resignation from the office of Prime Minister.

 Following Letta's resignation, Renzi formally received the task of forming a new government from President Napolitano on 17 February.
 Renzi held several days of talks with party leaders, all of which he broadcast live on the internet, before unveiling his government on 21 February, which contained members of his Democratic Party, the New Centre-Right, the Union of the Centre and Civic Choice.
 His government became Italy's youngest government to date, with an average age of 47.
 It was also the first in which the number of female ministers was equal to the number of male ministers, excluding the Prime Minister.

 The following day Renzi was formally sworn in as prime minister, becoming the youngest prime minister in the history of Italy.
 His rise to become prime minister was widely seen as a sign of much-needed generational change, and at the time he took office he enjoyed by far the highest approval rating of any politician in the country.
 On 25 February Renzi won a vote of confidence in the Italian Parliament, with 169 votes in the Senate and 378 in the Chamber of Deputies.

-On 20 March 2015, Prime Minister Renzi became ad interim Minister of Infrastructure and Transport after the resignation of Maurizio Lupi, due to a corruption scandal involving public works on infrastructure, in which his name was cited several times.
-Renzi hold the office until 2 April, when Graziano Delrio was appointed as new minister.
+On 20 March, Prime Minister Renzi became ad interim Minister of Infrastructure and Transport after the resignation of Maurizio Lupi, due to a corruption scandal involving public works on infrastructure, in which his name was cited several times.
+Renzi held the office until 2 April, when Graziano Delrio was appointed as the new minister.